If you are a cigar smoker and would like to get specific help with getting a burial insurance, call us, we’ll gladly assist you!

-Keep in mind that insurance companies will not only ask about tobacco use but ask other questions with regards to your past and present diseases (if you have any).
+Keep in mind that insurance companies will not only ask about tobacco use but ask other questions with regard to your past and present diseases (if you have any).

 In short, final expense insurance companies will definitely try to assess all aspects of your health and medical history to know what kind of insurance plan they can offer.